cameronwp/hurtlingthrough.space/src/pages/posts/20171230-marvin-deep-spacewalks/index.md

   - basalt
   - neemo
 summary: The future of spacewalks.
 How NASA astronauts and flight controllers manage EVAs, and the software we're building to support them on Mars and beyond.
+twitterprompt: Cameron explores more efficient ways to perform spacewalks
 draft: true
 ---